Otaku0/combogen/README.md

 #### ABOUT

-Combogen is a combonation and permutation generator written in Bash and Perl.
+Combogen is a combination and permutation generator written in Bash and Perl.
 Combogen is designed to perform three primary operations:

     1. Generate combinations of a character set within a specified length